Vainakh/Art_Collections_App/README.md

 ## Unsolved Problems/ToDo's

-1. Front end features are required such as nav  and footer need to be added
+1. Front end features such as nav  and footer need to be added
 2. Additional models need to be added
 3. UX features to expand interactivity need to be added